apple1417/bl2.parts/_data/readme.md

 `base` | An array of base values for various stats that the definition defines.
 `grades` | An array of grades the definition defines.
 `name` | The definition's display name.
+`unique` | If the part is a unique part, which generic items can't spawn with.

 ### Definition Base Entries
 Field | Usage